urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/17 Modules and migration.md

-    When a class or jar is loaded into the classpath but not the module pass, it's automatically added to the unnamed module It's a catch all module to maintain backward compatibility with previously written Java code
+    When a class or jar is loaded into the classpath but not the module pass, it's automatically added to the unnamed module It's a catch all module to maintain backward compatibility with previously written Java code Unnamed modules have access to all packages and can use any other modules, but they themselves are not treated as named modules and cannot provide reliable module encapsulation or export packages to other modules explicitly

 Module descriptor
   Compiled version of a module declaration that's defined in a file named module-info.java